20 iconic signature dishes you must try in Sydney

 Peking duck at Mr Wong

 In the words of Dan Hong himself "Who can go past Peking duck pancakes?"
-And Mr Wong serves some of Sydney's best – its Peking duck is legendary, and can actually be seen hanging in a room in the kitchen while dining.
-The pancakes are best served mid-course between dim sum and mains, and there is the added fun of making them yourself at the table.
+And Mr Wong serves some of Sydney's best.
+The flavoursome, deeply caramelised roast Peking duck, which can be seen hanging in a kitchen cool room, is legendary.
+The pancakes are best served mid-course between dim sims and mains, with the added fun of assembling the dish with a drizzle of hoisin sauce and a sprig of coriander, DIY-style at the table.

 Duck pancakes at Mr Wong - Credit: Nikki To